Gearóid Ó Cuinneagáin: Post-Emergency

 The end of the war resulted in the lifting of the Emergency Powers Act which allowed Aiséirghe to place its programme before the public without censorship.
 In addition during the 1945 Irish local elections effort was put into preparing for the polls and addressing local concerns by constituents.
 As a result, Aiséirghe candidates won nine seats.
-With the exception of Louth, their gains were confined to Munster, showcasing the gaps in their national organisation.
+With the exception of County Louth, their gains were confined to Munster, showcasing the gaps in their national organisation.

 Throughout the second half of 1945 Ó Cuinneagáin depicted the result of the elections as a success for Aiséirghe.
 For many in the party like Tómas Ó Dochartaigh, the election's result showed that the party had potential for success with a more moderate and less dictatorial leader open to building bridges with mainstream parties and politicians.
 In August Ó Dochartaigh and Seán Ó hUrmoltaigh met with Ó Cuinneagáin laying out their complaints which he dismissed as trivialities.
 Following an ignored request for a party executive meeting Ó Dochartaigh threatened to convene such a meeting without Ó Cuinneagáin's permission.
 In response Ó Cuinneagáin suspended Ó Dochartaigh and Ó hUrmoltaigh from the movement for insubordination.

 The party executive censured Ó Cuinneagáin at a meeting in September for exceeding his authority by suspending Ó Dochartaigh and Ó hUrmoltaigh, and reinstated the latter. Ó Cuinneagáin responded by dismissing Ó Coigligh and Muiris Mac Gearailt, the head of the Tipperary organisation, from their positions a week after the meeting.
 Dissidents in the movement led by officers of the Cork City branch nominated Riobárd Breathnach for a new Ceannaire.

 At a party convention held in October a vote was held with twenty-two officials backing Ó Cuinneagáin's continued leadership and thirteen supporting Riobárd Breathnach, in addition to one abstention and one spoiled ballot.
 Following the vote Tómas Ó Dochartaigh and the entire Cork delegation resigned.
 The split was a devastating blow for the party which caused many of Aiséirghe's supporters in Munster to resign in solidarity.
 The rise of Clann na Poblachta resulted in further defections. Ó Cuinneagáin was dismissive of the threat posed to Aiséirghe by the new party and viewed their rise in popularity as a passing phase.
 The 1948 Irish general election saw Aiséirghe gain no seats while Clann na Poblachta gained ten and joined John A. Costello's first coalition government.

 Noting the dire state of the party organisation and morale Ó Cuinneagáin tried once more to gain publicity by antagonising Stormont.
 On May 13–14, 1949 Aiséirghe members put up posters saying "Arm Now to Take The North" in Dublin and other large towns.
 The Gardaí responded by tearing down the posters which only resulted in further attention being drawn to the spectacle.
 However, Ó Cuinneagáin was unable to follow up on his call to action and ultimately many of the followers he had briefly gotten from the incident went away disillusioned.
 The party's decline continued unabated and by 1950 it was all but defunct.